blackwhites/Kubernetes-Lab-Tutorial/content/setup.md

       net.ipv4.ip_forward = 1
     sysctl -p /etc/sysctl.conf

-The IP address space will be allocated from the ``10.38.0.0/16`` claster range assigned to each Kubernetes worker through the node registration process.
+The IP address space for containers will be allocated from the ``10.38.0.0/16`` claster range assigned to each Kubernetes worker through the node registration process.
 Based on the above configuration each node will receive a 24-bit subnet

     10.38.0.0/24
     10.38.1.0/24
     10.38.2.0/24

+In addition, Kubernetes allocates IP addresses for internal services.
+These addresses are not required to be routable outside the cluster itself.
+In this lab we're going to use the ``10.32.0.0/16`` range for internal services.

 Here the releases we'll use during this tutorial